aehasan/CS125QuizPrepSpring21/week7/quizPrep.md

 <br>

 What is the difference between reference equality and object equality.
-How are they called.?<br>
+How are they called?<br>
 When a function takes in an object what is it really taking in?<br>
 ```java
 void one(FillerObject o) {